 - The installation of Cisco TelePresence™ conferencing systems in all of our offices has allowed us to reduce our greenhouse gas emissions from air travel, and save money on travel-related costs.

 - We choose suppliers that offer sustainable products and services.
 For example, our Vancouver office uses a courier with hybrid electric vehicles and purchases office supplies from a company that has many green options.
 We use non-toxic biodegradable cleaning products in our offices, and our Vancouver office features organic hand soap made by David Suzuki's Queen of Green.

-- We purchase fair trade organic coffee and organic tea.
+- We purchase fair trade organic coffee from Salt Spring Coffee, as well as organic tea.
 We also try to source local, organic, seasonal and vegetarian food for our office celebrations.